JohnLCaron/egk-ec-mixnet/README.md

 ####  generate-and-encrypt-ballots.sh

 * Generates random plaintext ballots from the given manifest, and writes their encryptions to the public mixnet directory.
 * This is the main functionality that needs to be implemented by the election voting system.
+Likely the voting system will write the plaintext ballot to disk and call RunEncryptBallot.main() with appropriate parameters.

 ####  eg-tally.sh